vdclab/vdclab-wiki/NGPhylogeny.md

 - Good for range of users: complete workflows to advanced options
 - Can be used as GUI or on personal server
 - Combines many phylogeny tools
+- This the new version of [Phylogeny.fr ](http://www.phylogeny.fr/), some features such as BlastExplorer have disappeared.

 ## Help
 [Github page for site](https://github.com/C3BI-pasteur-fr/ngphylogeny-django)